carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/objc-property-declaration.rst

 only provide warning messages since the property name could be complicated.
 Users will need to come up with a proper name by their own.

-This check also accepts special acronyms as prefix.
-Such prefix will suppress the check of Lower Camel Case according to the guide: https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingBasics.html#//apple_ref/doc/uid/20001281-1002931-BBCFHEAB
+This check also accepts special acronyms as prefixes or suffixes.
+Such prefixes or suffixes will suppress the Lower Camel Case check according to the guide: https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingBasics.html#//apple_ref/doc/uid/20001281-1002931-BBCFHEAB

 For a full list of well-known acronyms: